idoperi/wp-starter-theme/README.md

 1. Visit the [WordPress.org download page](https://wordpress.org/download/) and download the latest version of WordPress.
 2. Unzip the downloaded file to your computer.
-3. Copy all WordPress files from the unzipped folder to your project directory (`wordpress-terem`), excluding the `wp-content` directory.
+3. Copy all WordPress files from the unzipped folder to your project directory (`wordpress-moveo`), excluding the `wp-content` directory.

 ### Step 4: Create the Database and Configure WordPress